Tag Archives: Docker

 Scheduled Block List Updates

-We must update our piHole block list by doing a Gravity pull.
+We must update our block lists by doing a Gravity pull.
 We do this daily via a cron job.
 This can be configured on the RPi host using the following commands –

 # Edit the user crontab